NYC requiring vaccine for cops, firefighters, city workers

 “Now that the city has moved to unilaterally impose a mandate, we will proceed with legal action to protect our members’ rights,” said its president, Pat Lynch.

-The city previously mandated vaccines for public school teachers and the state has previously mandated vaccines for hospital workers.
+The city previously mandated vaccines for teachers and the state has previously mandated vaccines for health care workers.
+Previously, most city workers could avoid being vaccinated by showing proof of a negative COVID-19 test each week.

-With the expanded mandate, more than 300,000 city employees will need to be vaccinated, roughly 160,000 more than had previously been covered by vaccination rules.
-Jailers on Rikers Island, where the city has been grappling with staffing shortages creating unsafe conditions, won’t be subject to the mandate until Dec.
+With the expanded mandate, more than 300,000 city employees will need to be vaccinated, roughly 160,000 more than previously covered by vaccination rules.
+Jailers on Rikers Island, where the city has been grappling with staffing shortages, won’t be subject to the mandate until Dec.
 1.

-De Blasio had been weighing a vaccine mandate for the police and fire departments and other city agencies for several weeks.

 New York City’s mandate comes as other cities are starting to punish — and even fire — first responders who fail to meet vaccine requirements.